 Okay, based on this picture, the Church of Thessalonica, I want to put before us, as the church, three foundational realities.
 I want to leave us with these at the end of this journey through Acts, and my prayer is that they would not leave us, that these would drive us, these foundational realities.

-We exist to exalt the glory of God.
+The book of Acts shows that we exist to exalt the glory of God.

 Number one, the church…we exist to exalt the glory of God.
 We exist to exalt.
 We are not here for ourselves.
 We are here for a king, and for the advancement of a kingdom.
 It’s the very core…we exist, our being…we have breath for this one thing, for the glory of God.
 I want to stay here in 1 Thessalonians 1, and follow with me.
 We’re going to fly through some of this, but I want you to see why it’s a good thing that we have breath for the glory of God, because, first, the gospel is our foundation.
 This is what was preached in Thessalonica.
 Acts 17:3, “Jesus who died, who was raised from the dead, He is the Christ.”
 That was Paul’s message, the gospel; that Jesus has died on the cross for our sins.
 He’s risen from the grave in victory over sins.
 He is Christ, Messiah, King.
 That’s what they were accused of doing, saying, “There’s another king.”
 Yes, there’s another king.
 His name is Jesus.